ssifu/ssifu/README.md

 ## Hi there 👋

 My name is Samiul Baree Sifat.
 I recently graduated from Khulna University of Engineering & Technology.
-And I am looking for an opportunity in the professional world to further increase my skills and contribute my knowledge so far.
+I am looking for an opportunity in the professional world to further increase my skills and contribute my knowledge so far.

-🔭 Some of my highlighted projects links are:
+🔭 Some of my highlighted project links are:

 - 💒 **ComfySLoth**: [comfy-sloth-ssifu.netlify.app](https://comfy-sloth-ssifu.netlify.app/)
 - ⏹ **Stock Data Visualization**: [stock-data-visualiztion]([https://stock-data-visualiztion.netlify.app/](https://github.com/ssifu/Stock-Data-Visualization-Frontend))